Some of the most damaging pests can thankfully be controlled using biological control. Here are the major pests and

 CONTROL: The waxy fibres that mealybugs secrete over themselves and their habit of infesting relatively inaccessible places on plants, reduces the effectiveness of insecticides.
 A ladybird predator (Cryptolaemus montrouzieri) native to Australia can overcome these problems.
 Both the adult ladybirds and larvae feed on mealybugs and their eggs.
 The adults are 3.5mm long and are of the typical ladybird shape with grey-black wing cases and a reddish-brown head and thorax.
 The ladybirds’ larvae resemble mealybugs, but when fully grown, the ladybird larvae are more than twice as large as most mealybugs and have a more extensive wax coating.

-Parasitic wasps, Leptomastix and Leptomastidea sp. are available in combination with Cryptolaemus for mealybug control from one supplier.
+Parasitic wasps, Leptomastix and Leptomastidea sp. and Anagrus sp. are also available often in combination with Cryptolaemus for mealybug control.
+These can help reduce mealybug populations when the problem is at low levels.